AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/setup.md

 aztec-nargo new --contract example_contract
 ```

-This creates `example_contract` directory within contracts which is a noir project with:
+This creates `example_contract` directory within contracts which is a Noir project with:

 - a Nargo.toml (which is the manifest file of the project) at `example_contract/Nargo.toml`.
 - a main.nr file (the file where our contract will reside) at `example_contract/src/main.nr`.